 Millennials are often targeted in the news for wasting money on things like takeaway coffees and avocado on toast, while Gen Z are apparently spending all their money on products that they’ve seen advertised on TikTok.
 Whether those generalisations are true or not, building up some savings is something that everyone, of any age, will benefit from.

-To help, we've put together our top tips to show you how to budget to reach your goals without getting overwhelmed or living in misery while you save.
+To help, we've put together our top tips for budgeting to reach your saving goals without getting overwhelmed or living in misery.

 Know exactly what you want

-• A house: Is it an apartment, a townhouse?
-Where is it located, the suburbs or near the city centre?
+- A house: Is it an apartment, a townhouse, a villa?
+Where is it located - in the suburbs or near the city centre?
 How many bedrooms, bathrooms and car spaces does it have?

 When you've got the picture in your head, find out how much it's going to cost or at least estimate a price range.